knightsUCF/CarRacing/Log.md

 - create an array of a bunch of variations per one of the 4 biodomes (1. grasslands 2. desert 3. snow 4. city), generate 4 of those variation per biodome

+- keep things in multiples of 64, the tiles came pregenerated at a 50 snap resoultion.
+So that's fine.
+We can use a system of 10s and 50s instead of multioples of 4 for this one.
+But generating the next biodomes we can still subdivide into 4 segments per each atomic biome generation

 - then after 4 generate the next 4 tiles belong to the next biodome